 The real estate market is highly influenced by interest rate changes by the Bank of Canada.
-Per the Ontario Real Estate Association, on a year-to-date basis, Ontario home sales totaled 105,395 units over the first seven months of the year.
-This was down by 15.5% from the same period in 2022.
-The July year-to-date residential average price was \$888,891, a decrease of 9.2% from the first seven months of 2022.
+Per the Ontario Real Estate Association, on a year-to-date basis, Ontario home sales totaled 143,587 units over the first ten months of the year.
+This was down by 13.4% from the same period in 2022.
+The October year-to-date residential average price was \$876,781, a decrease of 7.0% from the first ten months of 2022.
 The housing slowdown has moderated since the fall of 2022.
-Overall, the housing market continues to adjust to higher interest rates and inflation as well as high indebtedness of consumers.
+Overall, the housing market continues to adjust to higher interest rates and inflation as well as high indebtedness of consumers and affordability issues.
 Factors contributing to the stability of prices include a chronic housing shortage, supply chain delays, skilled labour shortages and increased levels of immigration.
-According to RBC's July 14, 2023 housing market outlook "We believe the slower pace of resales growth in June marks a shift in Canada's market recovery.
-The strength of this spring's rebound, in our view, wasn't sustainable-especially in light of the Bank of Canada turning up the screw a couple more times, further raising the bar for potential buyers.
-We expect the overall trajectory to be flatter through the remainder of 2023, as buyers contend with very challenging affordability conditions and an expected recession.
-This would set aggregate prices on a more moderate appreciation path."
+According to RBC's October 13, 2023, housing market outlook "Higher interest rates, affordability challenges and economic uncertainty are likely to keep homebuyer demand muted in the near term.
+At the same time, higher interest costs may also exert increasing pressure on existing homeowners to sell, keeping the flow of new listings going.
+Together these trends would hand buyers more pricing power in the months ahead, driving prices further down in Ontario while restraining gains elsewhere in the country."

 It is unclear whether recent interest rate increases, together with any future interest rate increases, will trigger a recession which could negatively impact the Corporation's financial performance due to recessionary effects such as higher unemployment and the curtailment of real estate development.
 Higher unemployment may lead to the Corporation experiencing an increase in impairments and as such, an increase would translate into lower earnings due to the unlikely collectability of further interest on those loans.
 The curtailment of real estate development may lead the Corporation to experience lower construction mortgage origination volumes.
+Significant decreases in housing market values may lead to home values below the carrying value of the loan.
 The unemployment rate was 5.5% in July 2023 according to Statistics Canada compared to 5.0% in December 2022.
+The MLS Home Price Index percent change for September 2023 was 1.1% year over year for Canada, 2.4% for Toronto and 0.5% for Ottawa.